COLSSolc/backend-master-lokdonSKI/README.md

 Our solution to this problems:

 We believe that any mathematical problem is there to be solved.
 This means that our crown jewel cannot depend on any mathematical function based on fermat's theorm to be safe guarded eternally.
-Quantume computing will wreak havoc on modern day cryptography whenever it finally gets into the hands of consumers.
+Quantum computing will wreak havoc on modern day cryptography whenever it finally gets into the hands of consumers.
 The idea one must have will be to find a solution, not to wait for a solution to present itself.
-To solve this problem we are using 3D shapes and their properties: Especially the face of a cuboid in infinite space.
+To solve this problem, we used 3D shapes and their properties: Especially the face of a cuboid in infinite space.
 The properties like face, edges and vertices come in handy.
-You can get a flux from this properties as result of vectors which form the basis just like you see in lattice basis.
-To put all these in codes the idea of a matrix formation, transposition transformation and substition serves us well.
+You can get a flux from these properties as result of vectors which form the basis just like you see in lattice basis.
+To put all these in codes the idea of a matrix formation, transposition transformation and substitution serves us well.
 The face of lattice will have points or vectors.
 Same goes to a matrix.
 Therefore, Flux = double intgral F*n dS where n=1.
-This means that any face in a shape will have a regular arrangement of point in euclidean space (lattice).
+This means that any face in a shape will have a regular arrangement of point in Euclidean space (lattice).
 In this sense following elements of Galois' field; a matrix can hold lattice in that sense, it is a lattice too.
 It will have points upon which forces can interact with it.

 We thought of n = infinity for the Galois field equation which was based on Euclidean space.
-Imagine that, as opposed to the present day symmetrical scopes.
+Imagine that, as opposed to present day symmetrical scopes.
 In cryptography this means that those points can represent encryption and decryption components of data by satisfying gf(p^n) where n=00.
 The flux analogy herein depends on the surface area or orientation of the shape and forces (analysist) on them.
-The changing flux will be likened to the changing entropy at every turn of the algorithm (operation) which actually is the product of the lattice vectors.
-To make a long story short we created a system of quantum immunity or resistance for the computing world by replacing the vectors or points (elements) with characters of written words.
-This forms the state.
-Subsequent generation of numbers from these faces following position (Pn=0 - Pn=255) give rise to other sets (680 digits long) which now can be used as ciphers.
-These points are numbers generated from the chaotic regularity found in faces of stars, snow flakes and sand shapes (ofcourse 3D).
-This system comes with a powerful wrapping method making it possible to use as an exchange channel like what we have in PKI public and private key.
-We are not going to discuss that at this time.
+The changing flux will be likened to the changing entropy at every turn of the algorithm (operation).
+The total flux is the product of the base, force and normal vectors.
+To make a long story short we created a system of quantum immunity or resistance for the computing by replacing the vectors or points (elements) with characters of written words.
+These formulates the state.
+Subsequent generation of numbers from these faces following position (Pn=0 - Pn=255) give rise to other sets (680 digits long) which could be used as cipher templates.
+These points are numbers generated from the chaotic regularity found in faces of stars, flakes of snow and sand shapes (of course in 3D).
+This system comes with a powerful wrapping mechanism.
+That’s what makes it possible to use as an exchange channel like what we have in PKI public and private key.
+We are not going to discuss the full detail in this paper at once.

-However,we have been able to put together an algorithm that combines symmetric and assymetric cryptography standing strong enough to resist attacks from quantum computing.- Secret key infrastructure (SKI).
-It recognize and appies a) public key encryption - 2048 bits AES-hybrid are encrypted
+However, we have been able to put together an algorithm that combines symmetric and asymmetric cryptography standing strong enough to resist attacks from quantum computing. -- Secret key infrastructure (SKI).
+It recognizes and applies:
+ a) public key encryption - 2048 bits AES-hybrid are encrypted
  b) key encapsulation - positions of key sets are encrypted with msg
  c) digital signature - attributes are formed and stored as encrypts

-The minimum modes for any encryption done is ususally 3 or m3.
-However you can encrypt from m1 to Mnth
+The minimum modes for any encryption done is usually 3 or m3 for this system.
+However, you can encrypt anything (a message etc) from M1 to Mnth .

 Package demonstration contents>>                                                                                            \___
 1. KnightSolver.cpp (This solves the open knights tour with numbers >> KT)
 2. st.cpp (This is the unicode component order of written or spoken words >> ST)
-<<96 chars for Latin-1 Supplement                                   <<4 chars for ASCII punctuation and symbols
+<<96 chars for Latin-1 Supplement
+<<4 chars for ASCII punctuation and symbols
 <<26 chars for Lowercase Latin alphabet
 <<6 chars for ASCII punctuation and symbols
 <<26 chars for Uppercase Latin alphabet